MerginMaps/docs/src/misc/write-docs/index.md

 yarn dev
 ```

-Now you can open `http://localhost:5173/` in your browser and see the live version.
+Now you can open `http://localhost:5173/docs/` in your browser and see the live version of the docs.

-### Prepare Pull Requests
+### Prepare pull requests

-To commit your changes to the official documentation, you need to prepare pull request.
-To start, update your repository to the latest version
+To commit your changes to the official documentation, you need to prepare a pull request.

+Always begin with updating your repository to the latest version:

 ```
 cd MerginMaps/docs